Tornadoes in Oklahoma

-Several destructive tornadoes have hit the U.S. state of Oklahoma since 1882, the year with the first recorded tornado within state boundaries.
+Several recorded destructive tornadoes have hit the U.S. state of Oklahoma since 1882, the year with the first recorded tornado within state boundaries.
 Oklahoma, located in Tornado Alley, experiences around 68 tornadoes annually, with each EF3+ tornado killing an average of 2.9 people.
 497 tornadoes have been classified as "intense" in Oklahoma, being rated F3+ on the Fujita scale or EF3+ on the Enhanced Fujita scale.
 Oklahoma has seen thirteen F5 or EF5 tornadoes since 1905, the most recent hitting Moore in May 2013.
 The deadliest sliced through the Oklahoma panhandle in April 1947, hitting Woodward and killing at least 182 people.

 Oklahoma was struck by several significant tornadoes prior to 1950, including an F5 tornado that hit Snyder and a large tornado that passed over Woodward and surrounding communities.
 The first tornado warning ever issued in the United States was sent out for the Tinker Air Force Base area on March 25, 1948, shortly before an F3 tornado hit the base.
 The 1950s were particularly devastating for Oklahoma, with 546 tornadoes killing a total of 154 people.
 A large F5-rated tornado hit Blackwell in the early hours of May 26, 1955, and an F4 tornado killed seven people west of Stonewall in May 1959.
 Tornadoes in the 1960s were less damaging, with a total of 581 tornadoes touching down within state boundaries, killing 57 people.
 An F5 tornado moved through Prague and Sapulpa in May 1960, killing five people along a 71.8 mi track.
 An F3 tornado hit downtown Oklahoma City five days earlier, inflicting $2.5 million (1960 USD) in damages to the city and injuring 57 people.

 The 1970s, like the 1950s, was a particularly deadly decade for tornadoes in Oklahoma, with 433 tornadoes killing a combined total of 110 people.
 The deadliest, rated F4, hit Wichita Falls, Texas before moving into Jefferson County on April 10, 1979.
 42 people were killed by the tornado and a further 1,740 were injured.
 The majority of casualties took place along the tornado's track through Texas.
 Only 25 people were killed by tornadoes through the 1980s, eight of which were the result of an F3 tornado that moved through Morris on April 26, 1984.
 The strongest tornado was an F5 that moved through rural Choctaw and McCurtain counties, injuring 29.